 Since its foundation, MERICS has established itself as the go-to European think tank on China.
 The institute has set itself a goal of contributing to a differentiated understanding of China by developing nuanced and better-informed perspectives on the country and its global impact.
 MERICS prides itself on fact-based, and independent research.

-Independent research means MERICS experts will take a stand – one firmly founded on liberal-minded and democratic values.
-In doing so, MERICS experts open new perspectives on China and new proposals for shaping relations with it.
+MERICS plays an active role in informing European public debates on China and in providing senior decision-makers across Europe with in-depth China-related insights critical to their portfolios.
+MERICS publications often drive China policy debates and are frequently quoted in European and international media.
+Independent research means that MERICS experts will take a stand — one firmly grounded in liberal-minded and democratic values.
+In doing so, MERICS experts provide new perspectives on China and advice for shaping relations with it.

 International exchange and networking

 MERICS cooperates with numerous research institutes in Germany and abroad.

 The Fellowship Program allows leading experts, policy advisors and journalists from China, Europe and the USA to contribute to and draw on MERICS’ research.

 The European China Talent Program allows MERICS to promote up-and-coming researchers – and enrich and expand Europe’s perspective on modern China.